Hello! Welcome to my website.

 If you’re interested in my science fiction writing, I’d recommend: Grandmother, the story of an aging space pirate queen; The Mermaids Singing Each to Each, a near-future sf retelling of Hemingway’s The Old Man and the Sea; my take on Heinlein’s juvenalia, Long Enough and Just So Long; and Amid the Words of War, in which an alien POW turns prostitute out of desperation and loneliness.

-Among the fantasy stories I’d recommend of my own, I’d include: my take on steampunk, Clockwork Fairies; The Dead Girl’s Wedding March, in which an unexpectedly eloquent rat courts a zombie; tearjerker Magnificent Pigs, where you learn how pigs do come to fly; and I’ll Gnaw Your Bones, the Manticore Said, set in the fantasy world of Tabat, where my of my stories take place.
+Among the fantasy stories I’d recommend of my own, I’d include: my take on steampunk, Clockwork Fairies; The Dead Girl’s Wedding March, in which an unexpectedly eloquent rat courts a zombie; tearjerker Magnificent Pigs, where you learn how pigs do come to fly; and I’ll Gnaw Your Bones, the Manticore Said, set in the fantasy world of Tabat, where many of my stories take place.
+Enjoyed Tabat?
+I’ve got a novel, Beasts of Tabat, set there as well, with its sequel appearing this April.

 I also teach a popular series of online classes aimed at writers.
 Join my mailing list on this page if you’re interested in getting news of the latest one.

 Random facts: I am politically left and ardently feminist.
 I believe in kindness, honest communication, and taking joy in life.
 My name is not a pen-name; “Cat” is short for Catherine and “Rambo” is my husband’s surname.
-I have been playing videogames and RPGs since Pong and D&D’s precursor, Chainmail.
+I have been playing videogames and RPGs since Pong and D&D’s precursor, Chainmail and was one of the people who helped create Armageddon MUD.
 I am a certified master gardener and enjoy cooking.
 In a former life, I was a network security specialist.
 I dye my hair in a multitude of colors, and I am aging as ungracefully as I can.